Rostom35/vGen/README.md

       {"path": "/toto/"...}
    ]}
 Here we are not going to be able to route at "/toto/" because "/toto/" start with "/tot/" which is defined before "/toto/"
-- "public" (by default its value is false) means that the route is accessible by all
 ```
 <a name="external_views/layout"></a>